romi/librcom/README.md

 the testing of the code by passing in a `MockSocketFactory`.

-The `WebSocketServer` implements a server that waits for incoming websocket connections and creates a new `WebSocket` after a successful handshake.
+The `WebSocketServer` implements a server that waits for incoming websocket connections and creates a new `ServerSideWebSocket` after a successful handshake.
 It also maintains the list of all open connections.
 This allows to send broadcast messages to all client connected to this server.
 The `handle_events` method should be called regularly to deal with the incoming connection requests.

+We distinguish between server-side and client-side websockets:

+* `ServerSideWebSocket`: The websocket created on the server-side in response to a new incoming connection.
+* `ClientSideWebSocket`: The websocket created by the client to connect to a `WebSocketServer`.

+Both inherit implementation from the `WebSocket` class.

 A `MessageHub` is like a `WebSocketServer` with the following additional functionality:

 * It has a topic name.
 * It registers the topic and its address to the remote registry.

-ServerSideWebSocket: The websocket created on the server-side in response to a new incoming connection.

-ClientSideWebSocket: The websocket created by the client to connect to a WebSocketServer.

-Both inherit implementation from the WebSocket class.

 ## RPC classes